starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 The act was nothing like I imagined.
 I had long fantasized of having a harem of girls, all waiting patiently for my sexual whim because I was me.
 They fawned every moment over every fiber of my being, living only for my satisfaction.
 The real act had been a bit... antagonistic, like a conquest for lack of a better word.
 I supposed that's why I halted and took a harsh though not abusive tone.
 I didn't quite know what I was doing, but it didn't set still for me to pursue sex too freely given.

 All this worried me.
-The harem fantasy and my swift consumation.
+The harem fantasy and my swift consummation.
 I was not concerned with the act itself, but worried about the consequences of another Mrs. Addison, also consuming Black Liquid Lust and showing up amongst the mobile homes of every man she could lay their hands on.
 Sex, as I knew from my lone fantasies and my current night, was not an activity that generally encouraged sharing.

 I had let her go, knowing she was off to the arms of another man, but leaving a bruise in a part of her mind I expected no one else could touch.
 But I wondered what vendettas would be piling up, as her men fought for control of her.
 Not that I suspected they would ever control her now, as long as that strange tar still clogged the streets.